Visual difficulties questionnaire

 Being told that you have a specific learning difficulty (SpLD) is a lifelong diagnosis and we need to make sure that the outcome of the assessment is accurate.
 We ask that everyone being assessed has had an eyesight test in the 2 years leading up to the assessment date.

-Sometimes, visual difficulties aren't picked up in a standard eyesight test so the test might come back as 'normal' yet children/adults complain that the text is blurry, the words are moving, etc. In fact, 25% of the population is thought to experience some level of visual discomfort/ disturbances and, amongst other reasons, it can be due to the eye muscles being too strong or a little weak.
-This can cause problems with convergence and binocular vision.
-Therefore, we're directed by our professional bodies to ask that these symptoms are explored and treated first if necessary.
-Otherwise, for example, difficulties with reading accurately and fluently might mistakenly be associated with dyslexia yet there's actually a medical matter causing it.
+Sometimes, visual difficulties aren't picked up in a standard eyesight test so the test might come back as 'normal' yet children/adults complain that the text is blurry, the words are moving, etc. There are various reasons, including the eye muscles being too strong or a little weak.
+This can cause problems with convergence and binocular vision...and then affect reading accuracy and fluency which might mistakenly be associated with dyslexia yet there's actually a medical matter causing it.
+Therefore, we're directed by our professional bodies to ask that these symptoms are explored and treated before a dyslexia assessment.

 It's also important to stress that many schools and colleges carry out overlay testing, give out overlays/coloured paper in the belief that there's a link between these and dyslexia.
 There's no link....and if a child or young person says that reading off a coloured background is helping to make the text clearer (even if dyslexia isn't suspected), then this needs exploring by a fully qualified vision expert, like an optometrist.
 Giving out an overlay or using coloured paper can mask a very significant medical/eye-muscle/eye-related issue that needs addressing, potentially urgently.